dokester/BayesicFitting/BayesicFitting/documentation/manual.md

     fitter = Fitter( x, model )	# construct a fitter with this model pars = fitter.fit( y )		# fit the data y to the model

-This yields the same set of parameters, but now we can also ask:
+This yields the same set of parameters; these parameters are inserted into the model.
+Now we can also ask:

     yfit = model( x )		# the model values at x stdev = fitter.stdevs		# standard deviations of the parameters